AGA Balmoral Chicken with Whisky Cream Sauce

 200ml double cream

-4. Add the whisky, boil vigorously and set alight in the pan carefully, using a long lighter or match.
-This will cook or burn off the alcohol and just leave the wishy taste.
-Add the cream and stock and cook gently until thickened a little.
-Season with salt and pepper and keep warm.
+6. Stir in the cream and stock and cook gently until thickened a little.
+Season to taste with salt and pepper and keep warm.

-5. To serve, slice each thigh into 3 or 4 pieces and serve 3 - 6 per person and pour over a little of the sauce.
+7. To serve, slice each chicken thigh into 3 or 4 pieces and pour over a little of the sauce.

 Recipes Tags